 Qualified plan annuity starting before November 19, 1996.
 If your annuity is paid under a qualified plan and your annuity starting date (defined earlier under Cost (Investment in the Contract)) is after July 1, 1986, and before November 19, 1996, you could have chosen to use either the Simplified Method or the General Rule.
-If your annuity starting date is before July 2, 1986, you use the General Rule unless your annuity qualified for the Three-Year Rule.
-If you used the Three-Year Rule (which was repealed for annuities starting after July 1, 1986), your annuity payments are generally now fully taxable.
+If your annuity starting date is before July 2, 1986, you use the General Rule unless your annuity qualified for the 3-year Rule.
+If you used the 3-year Rule (which was repealed for annuities starting after July 1, 1986), your annuity payments are generally now fully taxable.

 Exclusion limit.
 Your annuity starting date determines the total amount of annuity payments that you can exclude from income over the years.
 Once your annuity starting date is determined, it doesn't change.
-If you calculate the taxable portion of your annuity payments using the simplified method worksheet, the annuity starting date determines the recovery period for your cost.
+If you calculate the taxable portion of your annuity payments using the Simplified Method Worksheet, the annuity starting date determines the recovery period for your cost.
 That recovery period begins on your annuity starting date and isn't affected by the date you first complete the worksheet.

 Exclusion limited to cost.
 If your annuity starting date is after 1986, the total amount of annuity income that you can exclude over the years as a recovery of the cost can't exceed your total cost.
-Any unrecovered cost at your (or the last annuitant's) death is allowed as a miscellaneous itemized deduction on the final return of the decedent.
-This deduction isn't subject to the 2%-of-adjusted-gross-income limit.
+Any unrecovered cost at your (or the last annuitant's) death is allowed as an itemized deduction on the final return of the decedent.